ervanalb/promap/README.md

 2. Project the gray code images
 3. Capture the images using the camera
 4. Decode the images into a lookup table that goes from camera to projector space
-5. Invert the lookup table so it goes from projector to camera space
+5. Invert the lookup table so it goes from projector to camera space, and compute a disparity map using least-squares fitting
 6. Apply the inverted lookup table to the camera's view of the scene, producing the projector's view of the scene
-7. Compute a disparity map of the lookup table using least-squares fitting

 `promap` will automatically perform all of these steps for you.
 The scanning only takes about a minute.